 - Your VAT number and date of registration

 - National Insurance number (if you’re a sole trader)

 - Unique Taxpayer Reference (UTR)

 Already have an EORI number?
 Starting in 2021, your EORI number needs to start with the letters “GB”.
 If your existing EORI number doesn’t include these letters, you’ve got to apply for a new one by the end of 2020.
 If your EORI already has “GB” in it, you’re good to go.

 How will VAT work post-Brexit?

-This is one aspect of trading in a post-Brexit world which could benefit your business.
-From 1 January 2021, your company will be able to charge customers 0% Value Added Tax (VAT) on most goods exported to EU.
+This is one aspect of trading in a post-Brexit world that could benefit your business.
+From 1 January 2021, your company will be able to charge customers 0% Value Added Tax (VAT) on most goods exported to the EU.

 VAT is a tax that you’ve got to pay on a lot of different goods and services consumed in the UK or within the EU.
 Goods outside the EU historically haven’t been subject to VAT.
 But now that the UK is leaving the EU, VAT doesn’t apply to most exports, either.